pinetree1/crispr-dav/README.md

 ### Introduction

 CRISPR-DAV is a pipeline to analyze amplicon-based NGS data of CRISPR clones in a high throughput manner.
 In the pipeline, BWA alignment and ABRA realignment are performed to detect insertion and deletion.
 The realignment with ABRA has improved detection of large indels.
-Results are presented in a comprehensive set of charts and interactive alignment view.
+Results are presented in a comprehensive set of charts and an interactive alignment view.

 ### Installing and running the pipeline